Plotting for the web

 • Flexible Chart Types: Apache ECharts provides more than 20 chart types available out of the box, along with a dozen components, and each of them can be arbitrarily combined to use.

 • Powerful Rendering Engine: Easily switch between Canvas and SVG rendering.
-Progressive rendering and stream loading make it possible to render 10 million data in realtime.
+Progressive rendering and stream loading make it possible to render 10 million data in real time.

-• A Healthy Community: The active open source community ensures the healthy development of the project and contributes a wealth of third-party extensions.
+• A Healthy Community: The active open-source community ensures the healthy development of the project and contributes a wealth of third-party extensions.

 • Accessibility-Friendly: Automatically generated chart descriptions and decal patterns help users with disabilities understand the content and the stories behind the charts.